 Before trying Panasil in his office, Dr. Obeid was searching for consistency and accuracy in his impression-taking.
 He shared that Panasil materials were “very accurate and easy to handle,” and Dr. Hsu agreed, noting that there were no bubbles in his crown-and-bridge impressions and no need for retakes.
 Speed and accuracy were Dr. Davidson’s favorite features of Panasil, and Dr. Eric Leibowitz said it offered a better impression because he did not need to reline.

-Sharing that Panasil was a great product that he enjoyed using, Dr. Duke concluded, “It made me more confident in my impression-taking technique.”
+Sharing that Panasil impression material was a great product that he enjoyed using, Dr. Duke concluded, “It made me more confident in my impression-taking technique.”
 Dr. Krantz praised its neutral taste that resulted in higher patient acceptance.
 “This is an excellent system of products,” he said, adding, “The resulting impressions produced models that yielded an excellent clinical outcome.”
 And lauding its consistent results, Dr. Lew summed up his experience by saying, “With so many impression materials on the market, [Panasil] definitely deserves your attention and is worth a try.”